Get Rid of Ants

 Please be aware that you may see flying ants for a short period after treatment.
 Flying ants are just normal ants with wings.

 The objective of our treatment is to kill the queen to stop the colony reproducing and getting larger.
 To do this we use bait and insecticide sprays designed to contaminate the ants which come into contact with the treated surfaces.
 The ants don’t die instantly so that when they return to their nests they contaminate the other ants and larvae and eventually they all die.

-Our technicians are trained to understand signs of ants’ activity which enables them to determine the access points inside your property and to locate the access points to the nest of the main colony.
-They will place bait and spray these areas.
-Spray will also be applied along the trail of ants and surrounding areas as well as around windows, doors and walls.
-The technicians will also spray outside along the trail of ants and around the access points to the nest.
+Our technician will identify the access points inside your property and locate the access points to the nest of the main colony.
+They will place bait and spray these areas as well as around windows, doors and walls and along the trail of ants and surrounding areas.

 Eradicating the ants may take up to 2-weeks if treatment is carried out during warmer weather; in cold weather it may take up to 6-weeks as the ants will be sporadically active.
 Don’t disturb the ants during treatment.
 There may be a burst of activity before the problem subsides.
 Immediate improvement is always noticeable but don’t wash down or vacuum treated areas for at least 2-months.

 The technician will state which insecticide has been used on the report they give you after they have completed the treatment.
 Click each product to access its safety data sheet.
 All insecticides are biodegradable, almost odourless, non-tainting and don’t corrode or stain.

 Facts about ants

 - In the UK there are a quadrillion ants which is more than one million ants per person.
 There are over 12,000 ant species worldwide.
 Over 50 species are found in the UK, of which the most common are the black garden ant, yellow meadow ant, red ant and wood ant.